CtrlK

 Specificity

-Lists multiple specific concrete actions: 'implement distributed tracing', 'track requests across microservices', 'identify performance bottlenecks'.
-Names specific tools (Jaeger, Tempo) and concrete use cases.
+Lists multiple specific concrete actions: 'implement distributed tracing with Jaeger and Tempo', 'track requests across microservices', and 'identify performance bottlenecks'.
+These are concrete, actionable capabilities.

 3 / 3